MICA-MNI/ENIGMA/docs/source/pages/HCP_doc/index.rst

 Cortical connectivity matrices
 ---------------
-The **ENIGMA TOOLBOX** provides structural (obtained from diffusion MRI) and functional (obtained from resting-state functional MRI) connectivity matrices.
-Following the examples below, we can load and explore various connectivity metrics and easily map them to the surface (for surface visualization, please see :ref:`surface_visualization`).
+The **ENIGMA TOOLBOX** provides structural (diffusion MRI) and functional (resting-state functional MRI) connectivity matrices obtained from the Human Connectome Project (HCP).
+Following the examples below, we can load and explore various connectivity metrics as well as easily map them to the surface (please also see :ref:`surface_visualization`).

 .. tabs::